 - What if my project doesn’t involve scientific research?
 Can I apply for funding for travel or supplies?

 Absolutely.
 Many disciplines involve scholarly creative processes that do not follow the “scientific method.”
 “Undergraduate research” includes any project that reflects the scholarly process of a discipline, but to make it very clear that all such projects are eligible, we added “Creative Scholarship” to the name of our office.

 - I’d like to become involved in a full-time scholarly project over the summer.
 How do I proceed?

 First, talk with CLU faculty about their scholarly interests and the instructor’s availability over the summer.
 You will need a CLU faculty mentor to collaborate with you on your project throughout the summer, so it will be important that you develop a topic together—most likely, the topic will involve an extension of the faculty member’s area of expertise.
 You and your proposed mentor should then develop a detailed proposal together early during the spring semester, to be submitted to the OURCS no later than March 1.
 Check the OURCS website for details early in the spring.

 - How competitive is the application process?

 Very.
-Last summer, private donors made 16 fellowships available for students in the natural sciences (Swenson Fellowships), 4 for applied scientific computing (Darling Fellowships), 2 for global studies (Pearson Fellowships), and 1 for applied economics (Overton Fellowship).
-The university provided additional funds (SURFs) to support 5 students in other disciplines, such as psychology, religion, English, political science, art, etc. Only projects that are scholarly, are likely to be successfully completed by the end of the summer, and may lead to presentations at conferences outside the university are considered.
+This summer, private donors will make 15 fellowships available for students in the natural sciences (Swenson Fellowships), 4 for applied scientific computing (Darling Fellowships), and 2 for global studies (Pearson Fellowships), and 1 for applied economics (Overton Fellowship).
+The university will provide additional funds (SURFs) to support 5 students in other disciplines, such as psychology, religion, English, political science, art, etc. Only projects that are scholarly, are likely to be successfully completed by the end of the summer, and may lead to presentations at conferences outside the university are considered.
 A clear purpose, method for accomplishing the goals, and realistic timeline are essential.

 - I’d just like to work part-time on a project over the summer.
 May I apply for a fellowship?